scrtlabs/secretd-sgx-proxy/README.md

 ---

-## Non-SGX Node Setup
+## Non-SGX Node Setup (Client Setup)

-This section covers how to configure a **non-SGX node** (the client) to connect to a billing-protected SGX node.
+This section covers how to configure a **non-SGX node** (the consumer/client) to connect to a billing-protected SGX node.
+The consumer does NOT run the proxy server; they only use the client commands and configure their node to talk to the provider's proxy.

-### How it works

-The non-SGX node calls the SGX billing proxy for every block that contains secret contract executions.
-It authenticates each request with a secp256k1 signature derived from a local key file.
-Before any gated query succeeds, the key's address must have an active block quota (paid on-chain).
-One block credit grants access to all traces for that specific block height.

 ### 1. Prepare your billing key